 On July 6, 2015, the Company entered into a consulting services agreement with Jack Galvin, one of the Company's officers and directors, and thus, there may exist a conflict of interest with respect to the approval of the Consulting Agreement and which potential conflict of interest, to the extent one may exist, by waived by the Directors on behalf of the Company (the "Consulting Agreement").
 Pursuant to the terms of the Consulting Agreement, the Company would receive consulting services for a term of one year and is renewable for up to three additional successive one-year terms.
 Pursuant to the terms of the Consulting Agreement, consideration consists of a cash payment of \$30,000 per year paid monthly.
-As of July 1, 2016, the Company renewed the Consulting Agreement with the same terms.
-On August 1, 2016, the Company amended the Consulting Agreement beginning July 1, 2016 in which they increased the cash payment of \$30,000 per year to \$72,000 per year.
-The Company valued the agreement at \$72,000 and will be amortized on a straight-line basis over the term of the Consulting Agreement.
-As of December 31, 2016, the Company has recorded a prepaid expense balance of \$36,000.
+The Company valued the agreement at \$30,000 and will be amortized on a straight-line basis over the term of the Consulting Agreement.
+At March 31, 2016, the balance was \$7,500.